PandaWei/3-Jekyll/_posts/2016-06-30-fix-kdump-failure-with-notsc.markdown

 To quiet external interrupts, disable I/O APIC before shutdown local APIC.
 ```

 - It doesn't make sense to me that change the order of disabling between I/O APIC and local APIC just for a certain model C2000.
-And I couldn't find any related descriptions for Intel 64 and IA-32 Arch. so, I send a [PATCH](https://lkml.org/lkml/2016/6/29/18)
+And I couldn't find any related descriptions for Intel 64 and IA-32 Arch. so, I send a [PATCH](https://lkml.org/lkml/2016/6/29/18) to fix it.

 **Nothing seek, nothing find!**